Teaching Elements of Crime Writing for AQA B

 - What makes it crime?
 Exploring themes, concepts and conventions.

 - Going beyond the crime fiction genre: how writers use the conventions of drama, poetry or narrative.

 - Balancing ‘big picture’ and close analysis – critical and creative approaches.

-When applying for the course, please let us know which texts you have chosen to teach.
+NB.
+This will include elements of the course run in March 2017.
+When applying, please let us know which texts you have chosen to teach.